 5. Getting involved herself in a committee dealing with ethics complaints.

 6. Addressing conferences about sexual abuse by mental health professionals and teaching about the sexual boundary power imbalance.

 7. Receiving support from colleagues.

-5 Ethics Therapy Strategies I use with Victims of Sexual Abuse
+5 Therapy Strategies I use with Victims of Sexual Abuse

 Awareness of your client's process of assessing trustworthiness may assist you in developing treatment strategies.

 a.
 Gathering information (include your "sixth sense" or "gut reaction" as references).
 A question the client might ask herself is: Is there someone whose opinion I respect with whom I can check my perceptions and who can help me sort out the information I do have about this person?

 b.
 Forming an opinion (hypotheses, guesses) about that person.
 Questions the client might ask herself are: Can I devise a test whether this person is caring and trustworthy?
 Is there some small test I can take towards trusting this person that will not be too costly to me, to help me judge this person's trustworthiness?

 c.
 Testing that opinion or watching to see whether your opinion matches the person's behavior in real life.
 Am I over-generalizing from my trauma experience to the present in any of my relationships?

 d.
 Revising your hypotheses or guesses as a result of the new information; questions the client might ask herself are: What did I learn about him or her?
 If this person disappointed you, does this mean that he/she is not to be trusted at all, or that there are additional areas where this person isn't to be trusted?
 If so, what are these areas?